 Tip 2: It’s all about the board – our opponents’ upcards are just as important as our own cards.

-For example, let’s say we hold JT7 in spades, a hand that has both straight, pair and flush potential.
-This is a solid speculative hand, but if opponents’ upcards are showing three spades and some of our straight- and pair-outs to boot, this makes our hand pretty much unplayable.
+Let’s say we hold JT7 in spades, a hand with straight, pair, and flush potential.
+This is a solid speculative hand, but if opponents’ upcards show three spades and some of our straights and pair-outs to boot, this makes our hand pretty much unplayable.

-We should pay attention to our opponents cards throughout the hand and see how they affect our and our opponents’ seven card stud hands.
+We should pay attention to our opponents’ cards throughout the hand and see how they affect both our own hand and their seven-card stud hands.

 Tip 3: One street can change the situation completely.